About the team

 At the age of 9, Lars got his first game system, a Gameboy Advance SP.
 After he saw the worlds that other people were able to bring to life inside that little box, he set a goal to someday create those experiences, too.
 He has released one game on the App Store, Symmetrica, in an effort to learn more aspects of game development.
 He attended the University of Wisconsin (his native state), and then went on to a year at the Denius-Sams Gaming Academy at UT Austin, learning about leadership and management in the video game industry.
 In his free time, Lars enjoys hiking or playing Nintendo games.

-An early life immersion into the performing arts and gaming has led Jonathan Pollard to believe that video games are one of the highest forms of artistic and creative expression.
-Thus far focusing his career and studies on the development of game systems and combat design, he strives to continue learning and expanding his skills.
-Before joining ArtCraft, he was involved with projects at EA BioWare, Disney and KingsIsle.
-In his free time, Jonathan meets with local indie developers and runs a guild campsite at a nearby renaissance festival.
+An early life immersion into the performing arts and gaming has led Jonathan to believe that video games are one of the highest forms of artistic and creative expression.
+Thus far focusing his career and studies on the development of game systems and combat design, he continuously strives to learn and expand his skillsets.
+Before joining ArtCraft, he was involved with projects at EA BioWare, Disney, and KingsIsle.
+In his free time, Jonathan meets with local indie developers, competes in national e-Sport tournaments, and live broadcasts local Austin multiplayer gaming events.

 Melissa has a Fine Arts degree in studio drawing and painting and came to the video games industry for the potential it held for her as an art form.
 She started her work in games as an environment artist and is especially drawn to games that put effort into creating worlds that evoke mood and emotion.
 With a keen eye on quality and direction, she was quickly promoted to lead roles and has since led two MMO art teams with upwards of 30-40 artists, including Pirate101 and a yet unreleased title at KingsIsle Entertainment.